 Norm joined Watsi on January 24th, 2016.
-Four years ago, Norm became the 2243rd member to automatically support a new Watsi patient every month.
-Since then, 3,765 more people have become monthly donors!
-Norm's most recent donation traveled 8,500 miles to support Harrison, a nine month old from Kenya, to fund a life-saving laparotomy.
+Six years ago, Norm joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Norm's most recent donation traveled 8,600 miles to support Phaw, a loving daughter and hard worker from Thailand, to fund a total abdominal hysterectomy.